RitchieLab/Gene-level-statistical-colocalization/README.md

   --coloc_p12 1E-06
 ```

-Here is an explanation of the listed parameters
+Following is an explanation of the listed parameters:

   * --*chromosome* The chromosome to which the given gene(s) correspond(s)
   * --*window_size* The window chosen around the chosen gene from the TSS and TES of the gene (default = 1 Mb)